hashicorp/nomad-pack/docs/detailed-usage.md

 ## Initialization

-The first time you run registry list, Nomad Pack will add a `nomad/packs` directory to your desktop user's cache directory—`$XDG_CACHE_DIR` on Linux, `~/Library/Caches` on macOS, `%AppData%` on Windows, etc. This folder stores information about cloned registries and their available packs.
+The first time you run `registry list` command, Nomad Pack will add a `nomad/packs` directory to your desktop user's cache directory—`$XDG_CACHE_DIR` on Linux, `~/Library/Caches` on macOS, `%AppData%` on Windows, etc. This folder stores information about cloned registries and their available packs.

-During initializing, Nomad Pack downloads a default registry of packs from the [Nomad Pack community registry][].
+During initialization, Nomad Pack downloads a default registry of packs from the [Nomad Pack community registry][].

 The directory structure is as follows: